katblankart/katblankart.github.io/_pages/teaching.md

 ## Health Economics 1 - The demand for health and health care

-- Upcoming lecture and tutorials until end of 2022
+- Upcoming lecture and tutorials until end of the winter term 2022/2023

 	- Lecture: January 11th, 08:30-10:00